Spain is famous around the world for its wonderful weather, but wonderful weather, as it turns out, is a wholly relative concept.

 P.P.S.
 Want some more proverbs?
 I got 4 sexy fun proverbs and 4 more fun Spanish proverbs.
 And if you want a bit of Spanish vocabulary about the seasons, check out my video from the Learn Spanish with Daniel channel…

 P.P.P.S.
 Updated: Ok, I was just being a baby when I wrote this.
 The weather isn’t bad at all.
 And I don’t know what I was thinking.
-It was probably just cold, and the middle of an awful economic crisis, and I couldn’t afford to use the heater.
+It was probably just cold, and the middle of an awful economic crisis, and I couldn’t afford to use the heater in my shitty shared flat.
 Also, for the other side of the story, check my article about beating the heat.
 Have fun!